 Examples: Pacific Islanders blockade Newcastle coal port to protest rising sea levels https://www.theguardian.com/environment/2014/oct/17/pacific-islanders-blockade-newcastle-coal-port-to-protest-rising-sea-levels

 Action Logic.
-Action logic means that someone who doesn’t know anything about the issue can quickly understand why the action is done.
-It doesn’t require a lot of background knowledge and it doesn’t even require people to immediately agree with you—in fact, what makes action logic so powerful is that it’s the most persuasive action.
+Action logic means that someone who doesn’t know anything about the issue can quickly understand why the action is being done.
+It doesn’t require a lot of background knowledge and it doesn’t even require people to immediately agree with you—in fact, what makes action logic so powerful is that it’s the most persuasive action (see Action Logic for more).

 Example from Germany where activists shut-down one of the largest open-pit mines: Streit über Großdemonstration der Klimaschützer (Dispute over major demonstration of environmentalists) http://www.ardmediathek.de/tv/KLARTEXT/Streit-%C3%BCber-Gro%C3%9Fdemonstration-der-Klimas/rbb-Fernsehen/Video?bcastId=3913652&documentId=35434422

 Photos – they say 1,000 words.
 The visual for your event is often as important as your spokespeople.
-An action photo is key and a strategic tool for leveraging your event in media and the community after the fact.
+An action photo is key and a strategic tool for leveraging your event in media and the community after the fact (see Taking Quality Photographs for more).
 Here are just a few tips on getting it right:

 - Plan it: Use your message and goals when coming up with the image you want people to remember.
 Make sure you plan out photos before the event, and think out what props or signs will help tell your story and how to convey the size of the crowd.